Buying A Home – A New Landscape

 In-Person Property Tours For Home Buyers:

-- We may ask you about your travel history and potential exposure to the coronavirus, or if you feel sick or have a fever
+- We will ask you about your travel history and potential exposure to the coronavirus, or if you feel sick or have a fever

 - We will meet you at the property; no car-pooling

-- We may ask that the number of people in the property tour be kept to a minimum (no large groups) or scheduled separately; one at a time through the time
+- We will ask that the number of people in the property tour be kept to a minimum (no large groups) or scheduled separately; one party at a time through the home

 - You might be asked to remove shoes and wear booties while in the home